introcompsys/vscode-better-terminal-capture/instructions.md

 ![Instructions to install](https://route360.dev/static/98955dbe38c82bb15bfc98325f8a41e7/1cfc2/vscode01.en.png)

-After you click install the extension will be updated in your vscode extensions.
+After you click install with the vsix file from the repo the extension will be updated in your vscode extensions.

 ## How to use